 - Petty crime, including bag snatching and pickpocketing, is increasing.
 Be alert on public transport and in tourist areas.
 See

 Safety and security.

 - Terrorist attacks have occurred in a number of European cities in recent years.
 On 20 January 2017, Austrian police arrested a person suspected of planning a bomb attack in Vienna.
 Be alert to possible threats and follow the instructions of local authorities.
 See

 - Since 2015, there have been significant pressures on border controls in Europe due to the movement of asylum seekers.
 Be sure to carry your passport when crossing borders, even within the

 - The weather in alpine regions is unpredictable and can change suddenly.
 Avalanches, flash flooding and mudslides have resulted in deaths in recent years.
 See

 Travel Smart for general advice for all travellers.

 Austria is a party to the

 Schengen Convention, along with a number of other European countries.
-This allows you to enter Italy without a visa in some circumstances.
+This allows you to enter Austria without a visa in some circumstances.